 Michael Pearl runs a 501(c)(3) non-profit organization called No Greater Joy Ministries.
 To Train Up A Child is its best-known product.
 He preaches at a small fundamentalist church in the town of Pleasantville, Tennessee, where he and his wife Debi live.

 He claims that the methods of corporal punishment (or “spanking,” as he prefers to call it) in To Train Up A Child are based on the Bible.
-But as we will see, his methods are more like the behaviorism of atheist scientist B. F. Skinner than they are like anything found in the Bible.
+But as we will see, his methods are actually based on the principles of behaviorism that were developed by atheist scientists such as Ivan Pavlov and B. F. Skinner.

 Spare the rod and spoil the child?

 First, let’s get one thing straight.
 The widely known phrase “spare the rod and spoil the child” does not come from the Bible.
 It comes from the satirical poem Hudibras, by Samuel Butler, which was first published in 1662.

 The closest statement that does occur in the Bible is found in Proverbs 13:24, which reads, in the King James Version:

 He that spareth his rod hateth his son: but he that loveth him chasteneth him betimes.

 Did King Solomon, the traditional author of Proverbs, believe in literally beating children with a rod?

 Blogger Beth McDonald points out that Solomon’s father, David, was a shepherd.
 The true meaning of the rod, she says, is as an instrument of guidance and protection for the sheep.
 And I do believe there is merit to this idea.
 In the Bible, “the rod of correction” is used not only literally, but also metaphorically as a symbol of discipline, training, and guidance for the young and for the foolish.